 Because strong rhetoric is an expression of strong feeling, in this time of decadence we eschew it, because expression of strong feeling seems artificial; so we grunt, we swear, we make up stupid words like woke and truthy, and consider ourselves sophisticated.

 If all the speaker does is grunt, and swear, and whine, and call people names (polysyndeton), the listener might know that he's mad about something, but they are never sure what it is.
 Sooner or later they will conclude that the speaker doesn't know either.
-But good rhetoric, whether from a politician, a news reporter or a cannibal, will be remembered.
+But good rhetoric, whether from a politician, a news reporter or a cannibal, always gives us something to chew on.

 may 29, 2017; last edited may 31, 2017